2018 Virtuoso Festival

 2018 Virtuoso Festival Adjudicators:

 Chelsea Bloomberg – Holding a Master of Arts degree in music and a Bachelor of Music in piano performance and pedagogy from Washington State University, Ms. Bloomberg completed her performance studies under Dr. Gerald Berthiaume, then director of the WSU School of Music.
 She has participated in many competitions and has performed many recitals, both as a soloist and as a collaborative pianist.
 As a high school student, she worked with Judy Baker, NCTM and became involved with… more…

 Dr. Alexandre Dossin – Before joining the University of Oregon music faculty in 2006, Alexandre Dossin was a member of the faculty of the University of Louisiana at Lafayette from 2001–02, and from 2002–06 at the University of Wisconsin at Eau Claire.
 Dossin’s principal teachers were Sergei Dorensky at the Tchaikovsky Conservatory and William Race and Gregory Allen at the University of Texas at Austin.
 In 1997 Dossin was the youngest person ever to receive the prestigious State Award “Ambassador… more…

 Dr. Francis Yang – Canadian pianist, Francis Yang, has performed in cities such as London, Paris, Montreal, Vancouver, Buenos Aires, Quito, and Montevideo at events such as the 37th International Festival Encuentros in Buenos Aires, a lecture recital at London’s Royal Academy of Music, and the VIII Bienal of Contemporary Music in Cuenca, Ecuador.
 He has played with the Orquesta Sinfónica de Cuenca, and the Natchitoches-Northwestern Symphony.
-Yang has participated and played in numerous… more…
+Yang has participated and played… more…

 Link: Application Form